fizker/scripts/git/readme.md

 Repo-specific hooks
 -------------------

-The hooks automatically execute a neighbor script with `.local` appended.
-This can be used to keeping repo-specific scripts around that the system will not override.
+Hooks installed in `.git/hooks` will automatically be executed after the global scripts.

-As an example, `pre-commit` executes `pre-commit.local` after running the global scripts.
+Hooks that are installed using `git config core.hooksPath` will be registered when `git install-hooks <local repo>` is executed, and also run automatically after the global hooks.